maxkreja/berrymon/sphinx/source/setup.rst

 In order to use Berrymon, you will need to install some dependencies and make some configurations to your system.
 If you want to, you can connect an LCD display and make Berrymon use it.
 All required steps should be performed in the same order as they are described here.
-Of you don't want to use an LCD, skip the related steps.
+If you don't want to use an LCD, skip the related steps.

 The latest version of `Raspbian OS <https://www.raspberrypi.org/downloads/raspbian/>`_ is required for setting up Berrymon.